PlasmaHH/vdb/README.md

 ![](img/dis.dot.png)

 The whole settings for colours of the terminal listing exist too for the dot ones, just append `-dot` to the setting name.
 The showspecs are the same with the exception of the tree view.
+The layout of graphviz can sometimes be a mess, therefore we offer the following ways to influence things in the graph (besides colour):

+* `vdb-asm-prefer-linear-dot` configures that the layout should give priority to the order of instructions when laying out the graph (makes dot edges unconstrained for non consecutive instructions).
+Can get a bit messy when there are unconditional jumps.
+* `vdb-asm-font-dot` is a comma separated list of fonts.
+It is embedded int the `.dot` file and the exact format depends on how your graphviz is compiled, on the majority of the system it should be the names you can get via `fc-list`.
 #### `dis/r`
 This calls the gdb disassembler without any formatting